utdemir/qualified-imports-plugin/README.md

 # Details

+* One still needs to add required packages to the `.cabal` file.

-* It always adds the available imports, regardless if it is used or not.
+* The plugin imports the defined modules, regardless if they are used or not.
 This is to allow the suggestion in error messages to contain the available modules: